Skip to Content

 Travel trailers come in a wide range of prices

-It’s also important to factor in the cost of the vehicle you use to tow your camper trailer.
-A heavy duty truck that is capable of hauling a camper is an expensive vehicle.
+It’s also important to factor in the cost of the vehicle you use to tow your travel trailer or carry your truck camper.
+A heavy duty truck that is capable of hauling a camper or towing a large trailer is an expensive.
 You could easily spend $50,000-$80,000 for a suitable truck.
+It’s much more affordable to buy a vehicle to tow a small travel trailer.
+You can buy a small pickup, SUV, or van for less than $30,000.

 Winner: Travel trailers are generally cheaper than truck campers.
 They can also be towed with a less expensive vehicle.